PM lays foundation stone for Noida International Airport; says previous regimes kept UP in deprivation, darkness | Business

 - India

-Taking a swipe at previous governments, Prime Minister Narendra Modi on Thursday said Uttar Pradesh was kept in deprivation and darkness for seven decades but it is now getting what it always deserved and is making its mark internationally under a ''double-engine'' BJP rule.
+Taking a swipe at previous governments, Prime Minister Narendra Modi on Thursday said Uttar Pradesh was kept in deprivation and darkness for seven decades but the state is now getting what it always deserved and is making its mark internationally under a ''double-engine'' BJP rule.

 The airport, which will be the second international airport in the Delhi-National Capital Region, is within 100 kilometres of the national capital's Indira Gandhi International Airport.